mido/mido/README.rst

 Modo - a MIDI library for Python
 =================================

-Modo is a Python library for sending, receiving and processing MIDI messages.
+Mido is a Python library for sending, receiving and processing MIDI messages.
 There are currently backends for PortMIDI (tested with Linux and Mac OS X, but may also work on Windows) and amidi (the Linux utility program).

-Modo works with Python 2 and 3.
+Mido works with Python 2 and 3.
 The PortMIDI backend is written in Python and requires no compilation.